 In Brazil central-west, the twisting rivers cutting through the jungle have the bluest water you’ll see on the continent.
 Did I convince you yet?

 The colonial towns are a postcard come true

 These welcoming towns date to the time the Portuguese settled in Brazil and made the country their colony.

-The predominant architecture styles are the Mannerism and the Baroque, but slightly different from the one in Europe.
+The predominant architecture styles are Mannerism and the Baroque, but slightly different from the ones in Europe.
 And while all of these towns are cute, Ouro Preto is a gem.

 Whitewashed houses, stone streets, and a lot of Brazilian history hidden in its bricks, Ouro Preto is one of the best places to visit in Brazil.

 Some colonial mansions, churches, and public buildings are scattered around the country, but only a few Old Towns are still preserved, such as Tiradentes, Olinda, Salvador, São Luís, Paraty, Diamantina, Recife, and Mariana.

 You’ll find plenty of pretty churches and monasteries